Blogging 101 is about how to get traction in your first year.

 - Beth Haven - Your Step-by-Step Email Marketing Strategy Guide [Free Checklist]

 - Optin Monster - The Ultimate Guide to Email Marketing for Beginners

-Blogging 101 Tip #6 - Expert Roundup Posts
+Tip #6 - Do Some Expert Roundup Posts

-Expert roundups are the one technique that I believe every blogger, in whatever niche, should focus on.
+Expert roundups are the one technique that every blogger, in whatever niche, should focus on.